What Does the Administrator Do for an Entrepreneur?

 Travel Arrangements

-A personal assistant will be able to book and organize your travel, whether it’s for business or pleasure.
+A personal assistant can book and organize your travel for business or pleasure.

 Diary Management